pactochat/pacte/packages/shared/ui/core/README.md

 ## What is this?

-This package provides a consistent set of UI components and a shared theme (colors, fonts, spacing) for the "À la ChatGPT for City Councils" application.
+This package provides a consistent set of UI components and a shared theme (colors, fonts, spacing) for Aipacto.
 Its main purpose is to ensure that our application has a unified look and feel, following **Material Design 3** guidelines.

 Material Design 3 is a design system created by Google that helps create high-quality, beautiful digital experiences.
 By using components from this package, you're helping us stick to this modern design standard.